 =COUNTIFS(Sheet1!A:A, ">="&TODAY()-7) // Signals in last 7 days

-Pair these with a simple bar chart or sparkline, and you have a live dashboard that updates every time a new signal lands.
+Pair these with a simple bar chart or sparkline and you’ve got a live dashboard that updates every time a new signal lands.

 Archive Old Data Monthly